aoluyadi/BookPackage/README.md

 The `GoodReads` package lets you webscrape a book lists information from [GoodReads Listopia](https://www.goodreads.com/list/tag/best).
-The package alo allows you to plot the cover of a book from its given rank.
+The package also allows you to plot the cover of a book from its given rank.

 ## Installation